-Practicum courses must be taken concurrently with or after successful completion of the corresponding theory course.
+Practicum courses must be taken concurrently with the corresponding theory course.
 The theory and practicum courses are graded separately.
 All graduate students must achieve a grade of "B" or above in both courses in order to progress in the graduate nursing program.
 Students who do not achieve a grade of "B" or above in either the theory, or practicum courses, must repeat both the theory and corresponding practicum course.